muhammadfariddd/Submission-Dicoding---Pengelolaan-data-menggunakan-DOM-dan-Web-Storage/README.md

-<center>My Bookself App 📚</center>
+My Bookself App 📚
 ---
-<center>This is the final project for Delivering Data Management Applications Using DOM and Web Storage</center>
+This is the final project for Delivering Data Management Applications Using DOM and Web Storage

 Fitur-Fitur 🌟
 ---